grafana/grafana/docs/sources/search/_index.md

 ---
-description: Learn how to search for Grafana dashboards
+description: Learn how to search for Grafana dashboards and folders
 keywords:
   - search
   - dashboard
+  - folder
 labels:
   products:
     - cloud